somil0701/Notes/C/Structures.md

 - We can pass the structure variable to a function.(individual elements or entire structure variable)
 - We can have a pointer pointing to a strucut just like the way we can have a pointer pointing to an int or char.
 - Generally used to store a large amount of data.

+## Typedef
+A typedef is a keyword that is used to assign alternative names to existing datatypes.

+Following is the syntax for using typedef,
+`typedef <previous_name> <alias_name>`

+- Increases readibiliy of the code
+- Can be used with an multi-dimensional array or structures for portability.